ojoaoneiva/labeddit/README.md

 ```

 ## How to run the back-end project:
+The app's back-end is already deployed, but if you want to run the project in your machine, follow these steps:

 ```bash
 # Clone the project's repository, (if not already done in the front-end instructions):